MissVeronica/um-number-of-users-shortcode/README.md

 # UM Number of Users shortcode
-Shortcode to display number of users with selected status
+Shortcode to display number of Users with selected status

 ## Examples
 1. [number_of_users status="approved"]